-Simon practices in Personal Injury and Clinical Negligence, Inquests, Accidents Abroad, and Court of Protection.
-In 2016 he was Made in Manchester’s “Lawyer of the Year”, having been appointed a Deputy District Judge in 2015 sitting on Civil cases in the North West, and becoming a member of the Government Legal Department provincial panel of counsel.
-He represents both claimants and defendants in equal measure on cases in the Multi track and frequently with a value of £250,000 or those with significant complexity, and where jurisdiction is challenged.
+Simon practices in Personal Injury and Clinical Negligence, Accidents Abroad, and Inquests.
+In 2016 he was Made in Manchester’s “Lawyer of the Year”, having been appointed a Deputy District Judge in 2015, and becoming a member of the Government Legal Department provincial panel of counsel.
+He represents both claimants and defendants in equal measure on cases in the multi track and frequently with a value of £250,000 or those with significant complexity, and where jurisdiction is challenged.

 Simon read Law at Cambridge University (Girton College) and was called to the Bar by Inner Temple in 2008, having obtained an Outstanding grade on the BVC at Manchester Metropolitan University.

 - Deputy District Judge (Civil) – Northern Circuit

 “Simon is an excellent barrister.
 He is articulate, has an excellent approach with instructing solicitors, clients and witnesses, and is clearly well respected by coroners.
 He is confident, very knowledgeable and reliable.”
 Legal 500 2021

 “Extremely knowledgeable, personable and eloquent.”
 Legal 500 2017

 Simon represents claimants and defendants (NHS Trusts, GPs, private practitioners, and other healthcare professionals) in all areas of clinical negligence from misdiagnoses and treatment errors to complex causation cases.
 He has been instructed in cases concerning prescribing errors, delays in diagnosis of cauda equina, multiple sclerosis and cancer.
 He has also dealt with cases involving birth injuries, including consent issues and resultant shoulder dystocia.